-Based upon a review of the agenda for the conference, the Commission has determined that the NCSA may invite certain public servants to the 2015 Spring meeting and provide complimentary meeting admission to attending public servants along with food, beverages, and informational materials provided to meeting attendees as part of the meeting or in conjunction with the meeting.
+Based upon a review of the agenda for the 2015 Conference, the Commission has determined that the NCSA may provide complimentary meeting admission to certain attending public servants along with food, beverages, informational materials, and certain entertainment provided to all meeting attendees as part of the meeting or in conjunction with the meeting.
+Alternatively, the NCSA may charge those public servants the customary registration fee for the meeting.
+Because judicial officers2 are not subject to the gift ban of the Ethics Act, it would not restrict the offer of or their acceptance of complimentary registration to the 2015 Conference.3